Queens Attorney for Injured Domestic Abuse Victims

 Compensation for Injured Domestic Abuse Victims in Queens

-Civil assault and battery are intentional torts that can grant you the chance to get compensation.
+Injured victims need compensation to pay their medical bills and support themselves through challenging times.
+In New York State, civil assault and battery claims are types of intentional torts that can grant you the chance to get compensation.
 You may wonder how much compensation you can expect from your case.
 The answer to this question is: it depends.
 Every domestic abuse case in Queens is different.
 This means that the court will need to evaluate each case considering all of the circumstances surrounding the domestic abuse situation.
 However, there may be common elements the court may consider when assessing each case.
 For instance, when you present your petition in court, they will focus on the extent of your injuries and the losses you experienced as a result of the abuse, including your pain and suffering.

+Punitive damages are a form of penalty damages that are generally disfavored in civil personal injury claims in New York.
+That being said, they can be awarded in a limited number of cases.
 In exceptional cases, the court may grant what is known as punitive damages.
 Punitive damages are special awards granted in situations where the defendant’s actions were particularly egregious, wanton, and willful.
-The court often uses this distinctive award to benefits the victim and to prevent others from engaging in similar conduct in the future.
+The court often uses this distinctive award to benefit the victim and to prevent others from engaging in similar conduct in the future.
+It is possible that punitive compensation could be granted in a domestic violence claim.

 Queens Attorney for Injured Domestic Abuse Victims Offering Free Consultations

 We can help if you or a loved one was injured in a domestic violence situation in Queens.
 At the law offices of Sullivan & Galleshaw, LLP, we know how challenging and frustrating dealing with this situation can be for you and your loved ones.
-For this reason, we dedicate all of our efforts and resources to hold the liable parties accountable for your losses.
+For this reason, we dedicate all of our efforts and resources to holding the liable parties accountable for your losses.
 We will work tirelessly to get the compensation you deserve for the physical, emotional, and psychological injuries you suffered.
-Call our law offices today for your free, confidential consultation.
-Our phone number is (718) 843-0300.
+Call our law offices today or contact us directly online for your free, confidential consultation.
+Our phone number is (718) 550-6442.